-6. DO: Identify your child’s strengths as well as his challenges.
+6. DO identify your child’s strengths as well as challenges.

 When talking about your child, try to lead with the positive.
-Make it clear that he’s making progress in his trouble areas.
-Praise his efforts.
-And bring up some of his strengths and qualities that your relatives might have missed.
+Make it clear that your child is making progress in any trouble areas.
+Praise these efforts.
+And bring up some strengths and qualities that your relatives might have missed.
 Try something like, “Doug is doing so well in reading this year!
 He loves chapter books, and his teacher is impressed with how many he’s read this fall.
 Math is still tricky, but we’re working on it with a resource teacher and making good progress.”

-7. DON’T: Have just one conversation about your child’s issues and never bring them up again.
+7. DON’T have just one conversation about your child’s challenges and never bring them up again.

 Family members can be major sources of support.
 A cousin may help with carpooling so you can fit tutoring sessions into your already busy schedule.
 An uncle may offer to babysit so you can unwind at the movies.
-Talking to your family about your child’s issues can also make it easier for you to ask them for help when you need it.
-And most important, talking about his issues will make it easier to include your family when you celebrate your child and all of his achievements.
+Talking to your family about your child’s challenges can also make it easier for you to ask them for help when you need it.
+And most important, talking about your child’s challenges will make it easier to include your family when you celebrate your child’s achievements.

 Tell us what interests you

 Lexi Walters Wright is the former Community Manager at Understood.
 As a writer and editor, she helps parents make more informed choices for their children and for themselves.